genomegraph/vg_reverse_lookup/reverse_lookup_vg_en.md

-#### Constructing a graph from a multiple sequence alignment from all sequences
+#### Constructing a graph from a multiple sequence with merging one by one

 ```
 vg msga -f multi.fa > graph.vg